aclimarin/DesignPatterns/README.md

 + **Concrete Strategies**: The concrete class that will inherit from the interface and provide a specific behavior.

 + **Context Class**: The concrete class that holds the reference to the interface and can perform any of the concrete strategies.

+---

+## Facad

+The **Facad Pattern** propouse is to simplify the usage of a complex subsystem

+### Base Structure

++ **Facad**: The class that provides a simple and unified logic to the complex subsystem.
+It encapsulates the interactions and operations of multiple classes that the client class doesn't need to know.

++ **Subsystem Classes**: The multiple classes that compose the subsystem.

++ **Client**: The class that uses the facad without knowing the subsystem classes.

+---

+## Mediator

+The **Mediator Pattern** is used to promote loose coupling between objects.
+A new object is introduced to mediate the comunication between objects without direct dependecy

+### Base Structure

++ **Mediator Interface**: The interface that defines the contract for comunication between objects

++ **Concrete Mediator**: The concret class with logic for mediate the comunication.

++ **Colleague**: The objects that needs to comunicate with each other.